MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Configuring-load-balancing-in-VMM.md

 ms.assetid: 0add8a3b-884e-4fe3-8bac-8834ed4f8d5d
 ---
 # Configuring load balancing in VMM
-Networking in Virtual Machine Manager \(VMM\) includes load balancing integration, so that you can automatically provision load balancers in your virtualized environment.
+Networking in Virtual Machine Manager (VMM) includes load balancing integration, so that you can automatically provision load balancers in your virtualized environment.
 Load balancing integration works together with other network enhancements in VMM.
 For information about these enhancements, see the list of topics at the end of this topic.

 ## <a name="BKMK_LoadBalancerIntegration"></a>Load balancer integration
 By adding a load balancer to VMM, you can load balance requests to the virtual machines that make up a service tier.
-You can add supported hardware load balancers through the VMM console or, for some configurations, you can use Microsoft Network Load Balancing \(NLB\).
+You can add supported hardware load balancers through the VMM console or, for some configurations, you can use Microsoft Network Load Balancing (NLB).
 NLB is included as a possible load balancer when you install VMM.
-NLB uses round robin as the load\-balancing method.
+NLB uses round robin as the load-balancing method.

 > [!NOTE]
 > -   Service tiers running Linux cannot use NLB.